bitcoin-api/bitcoin-api-full-stack/README.md

 1. Have a Mac or Linux server, this can be a computer in your home, or in the cloud (e.g. an [EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html))

-2. Have to access that server.
+2. Have access to that server.
 This means you should be able to access a command-line or terminal in that server using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).
+You can also manually install the backend on a computer locally without ssh, that computer just needs to stay running and connected to the internet for the services to remain active.

 3. Have a Redis server that you can access using a URL.
 [Redis Labs](https://redislabs.com) provides great Redis services.